IrinaVi/CV/README.md

 <b>**The Media Image**</b> (September 2017 - September 2018)
 Technical Junior SEO Executive
 <p>I was responsible for working on the client’s website, which included delivering new pages and optimising existing pages.
 I was working on delivering Technical SEO Audits, Backlink audits and content audits to the clients.</p>

-- Any experience relevent to software development

-## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-## Education

-#### Makers Academy (start_date to end_date)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 <h2>Hobbies & Interests 🌈</h2>
   <ul>